timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 }
 ```

 In the C++ implementation `memcmp` is used for checking the candidate string against the needle.
-We don't have this goodie in C#, so we have to write a poor's man `memcmp` ourselves:
+We don't have this goodie in C#, so we have to write a poor man's `memcmp` ourselves:
 ```csharp
 private static unsafe bool Compare(char* source, int sourceOffset, char* dest, int destOffset, int length) {